SysKitTeam/docs-point/releases/cloud/point-2025-01-28-release-note.md

 * **Fixed an issue** where the Shared with Everyone policy was incorrectly resolved when it was set to resolve automatically.

-* **Fixed issues** with the Power Platform feature that caused the following:
-  * The error occurred during Flow Permissions sync: `Error while processing {SyncStep} for flow {FlowId}
-System.ArgumentNullException: Value cannot be null.
-(Parameter 'input') at System.ArgumentNullException.Throw(String paramName) at System.Guid.Parse(String input).`
-  * The following error occurred when attempting to perform an Apps Permissions sync: `NullReferenceException kod ParsePrincipalType
- System.NullReferenceException: Object reference not set to an instance of an object. at SysKit.Point.PowerPlatform.Infrastructure.Principals.PrincipalsCache.ParsePrincipalType(String principalType) in E:\agent2\_work\1\s\SysKit.SecurityManager.Backend\SysKit.Point.PowerPlatform.Infrastructure\Principals\PrincipalsCache.cs:line 244`
+* **The Power Platform data sync was improved** to better handle cases where a SharePoint List has multiple permission levels assigned on a flow.
   * The following error occurred during SharePoint List Permissions sync: `Microsoft.Data.SqlClient.SqlException: Violation of PRIMARY KEY constraint 'PK_FlowListPermissions'.
-Cannot insert duplicate key in object 'PowerPlatform.FlowListPermissions'.
-The duplicate key value is (93, 800393).`
+Cannot insert duplicate key in object 'PowerPlatform.FlowListPermissions'.`
+  * Other minor Power Platform data sync fixes.

 * **Various improvements, including UX and UI fixes, are available**.